tenshiemi/mentiras-english/02-cuando-baja-la-marea.md

-# Cuando Baja La Marea
+# Cuando Baja La Marea - When the Tide Goes Out

 **Verse 1**
 Air, on this slow summer afternoon